This will be the Deep Dive on Thinking Out Loud and Let’s Get It On.

 Here’s a quick look at the notes that make up the two chords.

 The notes in an Gm chord are...
 G Bb D. The notes in a Eb/G chord are...
 G Bb Eb.

-Further, they will argue, sometimes in music a bass note of a chord has so much harmonic function CLOUT that the other notes are of lesser relevance.
-In other words, the “G’ in the bass in both songs is far more important than the other notes accompanying it.
-And the different notes Eb and D by virtue of being immediately adjacent notes only a half-step apart sound very alike?
-And the plaintiff argues that if G is in the bass and is reinforced with a G in the melody, you’ll possibly imagine you’re hearing “iii” even if you’re not because of the overtone series.
+Further, they will argue that the bass note of a chord has so much harmonic function clout that the other notes are of lesser relevance.
+In other words, the “G’ in the bass common to both songs is far more important than the other notes accompanying it.
+Then they’ll say that the different notes, Eb in one and D in the other, are immediately adjacent notes only a half-step apart, so they’re minimally different.
+And then I believe they have an esoteric argument that when the G in the bass is doubled and reinforced with a G in the melody, you’ll possibly imagine you’re hearing “iii” even if nobody is playing it because of the overtone series.

 Moving onto “The Weight” and “Easy,” perhaps I’m missing what’s persuasive about this.
 Yes, G appears in both the bass and in the melody, and yes, the overtone series of that G would include D, but…

+You’ll need to play the song to follow this, I think.
 The third line of verse one “Clouds of mystery pourin‘” stays on an Eb chord — a repetition of the Eb played over the first line “As long as I remember,” — but the third line of the second verse “Caught up in the fable” is accompanied by Gm — a contrast to the first line, “Went down to Virginia” (or something like that.)
 So the point seems to be that both chords provide the same overall arch to the verses they serve.
 And I agree.